kangzy-fix/phase-2-project/README.md

 No licence required.

-It is free and anyone is allowed to use and his/her contributio.
+It is free and anyone is allowed to use and his/her contribution.

 [Go Back to the top](#portfolio)